About the Program

 Fourth, UC Davis has state-of-the-art facilities for research in plant biology that facilitate forefront research in plant biology.

 We welcome bright and motivated students to apply for admission to our program.
 Most of our students are in the Ph.D. program, but we also welcome applications to our M.S. program.
 Please explore the links on this web site to learn more about our program.
-For specific questions, please feel free to contact Amanda Turner, our program coordinator, at ahturner@ucdavis.edu.
+For specific questions, please feel free to contact Amanda Haydon Turner, our Graduate Group Program Coordinator, at ahturner@ucdavis.edu.

 A "graduate group" is an independent, self-governing organization of faculty members from across the campus that sponsor a graduate degree program.
 Faculty members choose to become members of graduate groups, meaning that PBI faculty have a special commitment to graduate education.
 Beyond the rotation program and their home labs, students and faculty continually participate in cross-disciplinary learning through the PBI's seminar series, courses, yearly Colloquium, and informal gatherings.